 Winter Hiking in the Smoky Mountains

-It is easy to see why millions of sightseers, hikers, and campers flock to the Smoky Mountains during the summer and fall months each year.
+It is easy to see why millions of sightseers, hikers, and campers alike flock to the Smoky Mountains during the summer and fall months each year.
 But what about during the colder winter months?
 Great Smoky Mountains National Park is open year-round, and each season boasts its own unique set of experiences.
 Winter offers many opportunities to get out and enjoy the beauty and splendor of nature, and a winter hike in the Smoky Mountains is one of the best ways to experience it.
-Pack warm clothes, winter hiking boots, and always check the conditions of the park and roads to be fully prepared before your visit!
+Just make sure to pack warm clothes, winter hiking boots, and always check the conditions of the park and roads to be fully prepared before your visit!

-Winter is a beautiful time of year for a visit to the Smoky Mountains.
 The stunning colors of the fall season have vanished, but what comes next is just as amazing.
 Once all the leaves have fallen from the trees, views of the mountaintops are suddenly extended for miles.
-Snowcapped mountain peaks make for even more breathtaking views.
-You won’t find incredible views of the Smoky Mountains like this any other time of year.
+Snowcapped mountain peaks make for even more breathtaking views you won’t find in the Smoky Mountains any other time of year.

 You also have an opportunity to spot wildlife during the winter in the Smoky Mountains.
-Watch for animal prints if there is snow as you venture down the trails.
+Keep your eye out for animal prints if there is snow as you venture down the trails.
 Just remember to maintain a safe distance from the animals.
 Check out some of our wildlife safety tips before you head out.

-There are a few winter road closures that take place seasonally in the Smoky Mountains.
-Clingmans Dome Road, Little Greenbrier Road, Parsons Branch Road, and Roaring Fork Mountain are closed to motor vehicles each year beginning in the fall and then reopening in the spring.
+There are a few seasonal road closures that take place in the Smoky Mountains.
+The following roads are closed to motor vehicles from late November to April: Clingmans Dome Road, Little Greenbrier Road, Parsons Branch Road and Roaring Fork Mountain.

 If weather conditions remain favorable, US-441 (Newfound Gap Road), Little River Road, and Cades Cove Loop Road remain open throughout the winter months.
 Because Newfound Gap typically sees several feet of snow each year, temporary road closures are frequently put in place, so checking road conditions prior to setting out is a must.